Our online services have not been impacted by the COVID-19 pandemic and are running as normal.

 Our online services are the quickest, easiest and often cheapest way to deal with us.
 We have been busy adding new online services since March 2020 to make it even easier for customers.

 You can complete most transactions online which means you don’t need to post an application or speak to our contact centre.
-If you apply online, you should receive your driving licence or vehicle documents within 10 days (it can take between 6-8 weeks if you post your applications to us).
+If you apply online, you should receive your driving licence within 5 days (it can take up to 6 weeks if you post your applications to us).

 Here are some of our most popular online services: